Project Description

 Tonya Walden, Operations Director, has been part of the Harmony family since 2009 when her son started in the Early Childhood Program.
 Since that time, her daughter has also started school at Harmony, and her son has graduated from Harmony’s high school program.
 Since 2015, Tonya has worn many hats including: Development Coordinator, Administrative Coordinator, and now Operations Director.
 Tonya is passionate about education and social equity.
 With over 25 years working with non-profits and 20+ years experience working with youth and their families, Tonya has found the Harmony Community to be a wonderful place to call “home.”
 In her spare time, she enjoys spending time with her family, reading, crocheting, geocaching, and playing board games.

 Fern Goodman, Chief Financial Officer, is a native of Bloomington and has been a part of the Harmony family since she was born, the co-founders of Harmony are her parents (Roc & Barb Bonchek).
 As a 1993 graduate of Harmony High School, Fern feels that Harmony helped her develop the tools that she needs to be a productive and contributing member of the community.
 Fern has a B.A. degree in Psychology with a specialization in Human & Animal Interactions.
 She was the founder of People & Animal Learning Services (PALS) where she was the Executive Director for 16 years.
 Fern has extensive experience with fundraising, development and financial management.
-She is an adjunct instructor at Indiana University School of Public Health (formally HPER) and a 2010 graduate of Leadership Bloomington-Monroe County (LBMC).
-When not working Fern enjoys spending time with her husband – Josh and children – Jude, Nate and Katie as well as exploring the outdoors and spending time with her animals.
+When not working Fern enjoys spending time with her family as well as exploring the outdoors and spending time with her animals.

 Dustin Feathers, Administrative Assistant and native of Bedford, IN, graduated from Bedford North Lawrence High School in 2005.
 His upbringing instilled in him a passion for sports, having actively participated in football, track, and wrestling during his formative years.
 Alongside his partner Fallon, Dustin is a devoted parent to two children, Claire and Jackson.
 In his leisure hours, he indulges in weight lifting and percussion instruments.
 Currently, at Harmony, he fulfills responsibilities within the office while also contributing to tasks ranging from maintenance to providing first aid.
 Dustin loves Harmony and hopes to continue helping in any way he can for a long time.

-Olivia Throckmartin, Development Coordinator, is originally from the Chicago land area.
+Olivia Throckmartin, Development Coordinator and Administrative Assistant, is originally from the Chicago land area.
 She first attended the University of Indianapolis where she joined their Speech and Debate team and won multiple national titles in 2020 before transferring to IU.
 She graduated from Indiana University with a degree in Arts & Humanities after interning at Pallas Projects/Studios art gallery in Dublin, Ireland.
 Olivia has a passion for the arts and experience acting both on stage and on screen.
-When she is not traveling or here at Harmony, she works as the Director of Marketing for Bloomington Bagel Company.
+She worked previously as the Director of Marketing for Bloomington Bagel Company before moving on to a full time position here at Harmony.

 The National School Reform Faculty organization is a professional development initiative of the Harmony Education Center in Bloomington, Indiana.
 NSRF trains educators around the world to use protocols and activities in the development of Critical Friends Group® work which seeks to empower educators to create meaningful learning experiences for all, by collaborating effectively in reflective democratic communities that foster educational equity and social justice.